Lebanon–Syria relations: Establishment of diplomatic relations

-Effect of the Syrian Civil War (2011–present)
+Effect of the Syrian Civil War (2011–2024)

 During protests in Syria against the al-Assad government, clashes spilled into Tripoli, Lebanon in February 2012.
 Pro-Assad forces fought against opposition to the Assad presidency in the Bab al-Tabbaneh, Jabal Mohsen conflict, leading to the deaths of three people and more injuries.
 Tripoli has a majority Sunni Muslim population but also secular pro-Assad Alawites.
 One Sunni cleric alleged that the Syrian president sent forces into Tripoli to introduce unrest within the region.
 March 2012 discussions on the national level included concerns that toppling the al-Assad government would result in regional instability for Lebanon and Iraq.

 The influx of Syrian refugees has increased local tensions between sects in Lebanon.
 In November 2011, the Syrian army had installed landmines along the border to prevent people from fleeing into Lebanon.
 Syria demanded Lebanon to search for Free Syria Army members hiding along the border.
 As of 2021, it is estimated that the number of Syrian refugees in Lebanon is over 1.5 million.

 However, smuggling increased during the Syrian Civil War between the two sides of the borders, especially at the illegal border crossings, including arms, fuels, flour, subsidized goods, and foreign currencies.

-On 17 July 2021, President Bashar Al-Assad mentioned that $40 to $60 billion of Syrian funds were frozen in Lebanese banks during the 2019–2021 Lebanese protests.
+On 17 July 2021, President Bashar al-Assad mentioned that $40 to $60 billion of Syrian funds were frozen in Lebanese banks during the 2019–2021 Lebanese protests.

+Post-Assad relations

+Following the fall of the Assad regime and establishment of a new Syrian transitional government, Syrian refugees reached the Masnaa Border Crossing, as all other Lebanon's border crossings were closed by the Lebanese forces.
+On 28 December 2024, Lebanon expelled about 70 Syrian officers and soldiers, after they entered illegally, and were sent back through the Arida crossing.
+Former Lebanese Prime Minister Najib Mikati made an official visit to Damascus on 11 January 2025, meeting with Syria's de facto leader Ahmed al-Sharaa.
+This was the first visit by a Lebanese prime minister to Syria since 2010.

+The fall of Assad’s regime in Syria was said to start a new chapter in Lebanon without the interference of the Syrian Baathist regime.
+On 9 January 2025, Lebanon elected a president for the first time without the Syrian Baathist regime in power since 1958, meaning the first time in decades that a president did not need to be approved by Syria.
+Lebanese security institutions became able to function without direct or indirect interference by Syria’s now defunct regime.
+Later that year, on 10 October 2025, Syria's Foreign Minister Asaad al-Shaibani paid an official visit to Beirut, where he met with President Joseph Aoun and Foreign Minister Youssef Rajji.
+Discussions centered on border management, the return of refugees, missing persons, and the situation of detained Syrians in Lebanon.